samuelgiles/papercrop/README.md

          :avatar_crop_y, :avatar_crop_w, :avatar_crop_h, :avatar_aspect

    provided that the attachment name is `avatar`.

+1. If using **Rails 4** , add this:

+        cropping_params(:avatar)

+    where `:avatar` is the name of attachment as defined in your model.
+You can use this helper in two ways:

+        @user.update_attributes(cropping_params(:avatar)

+    or

+        def user_params
+          params.require(:user).permit(:email,:password,:password_confirmation)
+          cropping_params(:avatar)
+        end

+    The difference is that the former only allows cropping paramters through, which is useful if you are using a seperate cropping page.
+The       later is useful if the cropping box is somehow integrated with another form.

 1. Includes minified resources.
 Saves an additional ~30kB.

 For full documentation, visit the [original repository](https://github.com/rsantamaria/papercrop).